toukea/android-sqlite-access/README.md

 #Add SQLite Connexion
-you can add one or many 'SQLiteConnexion' to your SQLite context. in this part, we will add connection to a Database defined by:
+you can add one or many 'SQLiteConnexion' to your SQLite context. in this part, we will add connection to the Database defined by:
 DbName="testDB"
 DBVersion=1;
 NB: it is strongly recommended  to make it on the onCreate of your <extends> android.app.Application class.